 This opportunity did not come easily, and there are only a tiny handful of people who have some insight into the amount of time and effort that its taken for us to get to this point.

 We’ve worked extremely hard and saved our butts off with the intention of being able to wind back a bit, and as soon as possible.
 Sarah often calls me a miser, but we both tend to be very frugal and have been saving every cent possible for around 15 years.
+If you want to know more about this, check out our post on saving money to travel Australia.

 This gives us huge flexibility to stop working and travel, and is exactly the point in time we’ve been grinding towards for longer than I care to think about.